Zhuinden/event-emitter/README.md

 ## Using Event Emitter

-In order to use Command Queue, you need to add jitpack to your project root gradle:
+In order to use Event Emitter, you need to add jitpack to your project root gradle:

     buildscript {
         repositories {